 Proper application requires a dual-action car polisher.
 Period!

 Learn the Next Steps

-Here are the important how-to articles:
+Here are the essential how-to articles:

 It’s Time to Act

-If you are really serious about the appearance of your car, stop messing around with hand polishing and invest in a dual-action car polisher.
+Invest in a dual-action car polisher.
 The best machine is the Porter Cable 7424XP.